 Founded in 1932, NFI is a fully integrated third-party supply chain solutions provider, dedicated to providing customized, engineered solutions that propel a business to succeed.
 As one of the oldest and largest privately-held 3PLs in North America, NFI’s business lines span dedicated transportation, warehousing, port drayage, intermodal, brokerage, transportation management, global logistics, and real estate.
 NFI serves customers across a variety of industries including retail, food and beverage, consumer packaged goods, and manufacturing.

 Project Role: NFI will demonstrate the ability of battery electric heavy-duty trucks and equipment to reliably move freight between Los Angeles’ two major ports and inland warehouse facilities with less noise and zero emissions.
 NFI also continues to explore onsite solar panels to mitigate energy costs and grid impacts.

 Dependable Supply Chain Services is a full-service logistics provider established in 1950.
 Services include trucking, warehousing and distribution, harbor drayage, third-party logistics, air freight forwarding, ocean freight forwarding, and freight transport.

-Project Role: Dependable will demonstrate the ability for battery electric trucks and equipment to successfully transport goods in its daily routes.
+Project Role: Dependable Highway Express, one of the company’s core divisions, will demonstrate the ability for battery electric trucks and equipment to successfully transport goods in its daily routes.
 To further mitigate grid impacts and energy costs, Dependable is also integrating onsite solar panels and hopes to garner the benefits of second-life batteries at its Ontario facility.